saulocamposi/calculadorabitcoinv2/README.md

 Code
 Front-end and Back-end prospectives

-Issues
+#Issues
-The project are open to post issues, many subjects and proposes
+The project are open to post issues, in general are bugs to solve and implementations or refactore .

 #Microservices perspectives
 This system has to aim growth using microservices with differents architectures and languages.
 Our front-end in the moment were made with pure HTML 5, Angular 1.5 and PHP on the back-end.
 We will start other services in rails which will be the base of ORM back-end sharing contents via webservices using small machines on the cloud.